 Fines for New Jersey Speeding Summons Can Be Doubled

-The fines for NJ Speeding Violations are doubled under the following circumstances: (1) whenever a driver is found guilty of a NJ Speeding Violation of 20 miles per hour or more over the speed limit; (2) whenever a driver commits a New Jersey Speeding Violation within a 65 mile per hour speed zone; (3) whenever a driver is speeding in a NJ Construction Zone as outlined in N.J.S.A.
-39:4-203.5(b); or (d) whenever the driver is speeding a New Jersey Safe Corrider Area.
+The fines for NJ speeding violations are doubled under the following circumstances: (1) whenever a driver is found guilty of a NJ speeding violation of 20 miles per hour or more over the speed limit; (2) whenever a driver commits a New Jersey speeding violation within a 65 mile per hour speed zone; (3) whenever a driver is speeding in a NJ construction zone as outlined in N.J.S.A.
+39:4-203.5(b); or (d) whenever the driver is speeding a New Jersey Safe Corridor area.

 Use of Radar for New Jersey Speeding Summons

 The radar used by police in New Jersey is typically the K-55 Radar.
 New Jersey’s courts have found that this radar device is reliable and that speeds measured using the K-55 are sufficient to support a conviction for speeding provided the radar is operating as intended and the operator is properly trained to operate the device.
 See State v.
 Wojtkowiak, 174N.J.Super.
 460 (App.Div.1980).
 In order to establish that the radar was operating properly, the State needs to present certificates of calibration and tuning fork certificates evidencing that the radar was tested and operating properly.
 See State v.
 Cardone, 146 N.J.Super.
 23 (App.Div.1976), certif. denied 75 N.J.
 3 (1976).
 The State must also present an up-to-date operator’s card for the police officer who clocked the speed.
 The NJ traffic summons attorneys at the Law Offices of Jonathan F. Marshall know how to defend radar cases and are available to assist you.